Daughtry discography

 This is the discography of American rock band Daughtry.
-The band was created following the participation of singer Chris Daughtry in the fifth season of American Idol and has so far released six studio albums, three extended plays, one compilation album, twenty eight singles, 17 promotional singles and twenty six music videos.
+The band was created following the participation of singer Chris Daughtry in the fifth season of American Idol and has so far released 6 studio albums, 3 extended plays, 2 compilation album, 28 singles, 17 promotional singles and 26 music videos.

 The eponymous first album Daughtry was released on November 21, 2006, and was a commercial success.
-It debuted at No.2, sold 304,000 units in its first week, and was the fastest selling rock album in SoundScan history.
-It has since been certified 4× platinum in the US, and has sold more than 7 million worldwide.
-It produced five consecutive singles in the top five of the Adult Top 40 radio charts; three of these, "It's Not Over", "Home", and "Over You" have each sold over 1 or more million copies in the US.
+It debuted at number two, sold 304,000 units in its first week, and was the fastest-selling rock album in SoundScan history.
+It has since been certified 4× Platinum in the US, and has sold more than seven million worldwide.
+It produced five consecutive singles in the top five of the Adult Top 40 radio charts; three of these, "It's Not Over", "Home", and "Over You" have each sold over one or more million copies in the US.

-The second album, Leave This Town, was released on July 14, 2009 and reached No. 1 on its debut week and sold 269,000 units in its first week.
+The second album, Leave This Town, was released on July 14, 2009 and reached number one on its debut week and sold 269,000 units in its first week.
 It has since sold over a million copies in the US.
-This album has spawned three top ten songs on the Adult Pop chart: "No Surprise", "Life After You", and "September".
+This album has spawned three top 10 songs on the Adult Pop chart: "No Surprise", "Life After You", and "September".
 The band's third studio album, Break the Spell, was released in November 2011.
 It debuted at number eight on the Billboard 200 and was certified Gold by the RIAA for selling over 500,000 units in the United States.
 In November 2013, the band released their fourth studio album, Baptized, which debuted at number six on the Billboard 200.
-In February 2016, the band released their greatest hits album, It's Not Over...The Hits So Far, which debuted at number 43 on the Billboard 200 and number 6 on the U.S. rock chart.
+In February 2016, the band released their greatest hits album, It's Not Over...The Hits So Far, which debuted at number 43 on the Billboard 200 and number six on the US rock chart.

 The band released their fifth studio album Cage to Rattle in July 2018.
 A sixth studio album Dearly Beloved was released in September 2021 through Dogtree Records.